 1. Bike ride

 The Stone House Marfa comes with 2 adult bikes and I recommend bringing bikes or scooters for the kids.
 Frama coffee is a fun destination for a bike ride anytime of day in Marfa.
-Frama is part of a laundry mat, but offers a take out window with delicious coffee and muffins in the morning and homemade ice cream in the afternoon. *Frama closed.
+Frama is part of a laundry mat, but offers a take out window with delicious coffee and muffins in the morning and homemade ice cream in the afternoon. *Sad news: Frama closed.

 Other don’t miss bike stops and murals in Marfa include: